uzh-rpg/rpg_quadrotor_control/README.md

 Watch the [video](https://youtu.be/VIQILwcM5PA) demonstrating what can be done by the control algorithms in this repository:
 [![Differential Flatness of Quadrotor Dynamics Subject to Rotor Drag](http://img.youtube.com/vi/VIQILwcM5PA/hqdefault.jpg)](https://youtu.be/VIQILwcM5PA)

-## Instructions

-Instructions for the installation and usage of this software is provided along with further details in our [wiki](https://github.com/uzh-rpg/rpg_quadrotor_control/wiki).